ibm-cloud-docs/EventStreams/using_ksqldb.md

 Because ksqlDB needs to create a topic with an unlimited `retention.ms` setting, you can use only ksqlDB with the Enterprise plan.
 {: important}

-Complete the following steps to get set up before moving on to the ksqlDB Quick Start Guide: {: #kqsldbsteps}
+Complete the following steps to get set up.
+When complete, you can run all queries that are listed in the [ksqlDB Quick Start Guide](https://ksqldb.io/quickstart.html#quickstart-content){: external}. {: #kqsldbsteps}

 1. Use the {{site.data.keyword.messagehub}} dashboard in the {{site.data.keyword.Bluemix_notm}} console to create a topic called `_confluent-ksql-default__command_topic` with a single partition and the default retention period.